 Alternatively, you can even add vinegar or dry mango powder instead of lemon juice.

-One such recipe that has swept the hearts of all food lovers is green chutney, also known as Dhaniya Pudina Chutney.
+One recipe that has swept the hearts of all food lovers is green chutney, also known as Dhaniya Pudina Chutney.

 Also termed as Hari chutney, it is served as a side dish with almost every roadside snack like a Sandwich, Kathi Roll, Dhokla, Chaat, Pani Puri, Bhel, Vada Pav, Samosa, Pakoras, Kachori, Tandoori Chicken, Paneer Tikka, etc.